Mountjoy (comics): Powers and abilities

 Mountjoy can merge his body into another's two different ways.
-One is by becoming a "silent partner": His will dominates, your body remains the same, his facial features dominate and his energy is renewed.
-The second is by a "hostile takeover" that absorbs you, mind, body and soul while also renewing him.
-He also generates a basilisk field, slowing the reaction time of his victims within a five-yard area where he exerts.
+One is by becoming a "silent partner": his will dominates, the victim's body remains the same, and his energy is renewed.
+The second is a "hostile takeover" that absorbs the mind, body, and soul.
+He can also generate a field that slows the reaction time of his victims within a five-yard area.